-a) Has Nevada Medicaid reviewed each service line and demonstrated sufficiency of access to care for patients following these rate reductions?
+Has Nevada Medicaid reviewed each service line and demonstrated sufficiency of access to care for patients following these rate reductions?

 DHCFP is updating the Access Monitoring Review Plan (AMRP), which will include updating the comparative data.
-Per Federal regulations, the AMRP will be posted online for public comment for a period of 30 days and will be submitted to CMS with the rate reduction state plan amendments.
+Per Federal regulations, the AMRP will be posted online for public comment for 30 days and will be submitted to CMS with the rate reduction State Plan Amendments.
 The managed care contract requires specific provider time and distance standards and specific appointment time standards based on the type of service.
 Compliance with these requirements will also be reviewed as part of this process.

-b) Will Nevada Medicaid update its monitoring procedures and/or timelines in order to provide more real time data should patient access to care be diminished?
+Will Nevada Medicaid update its monitoring procedures and/or timelines to provide more real-time data should patient access to care be diminished?

 Yes.
-As required for the process of the rate reduction state plan amendments, DHCFP is updating the AMRP includes updating comparative data.
-Federal regulations require the AMRP to be posted online for Public Comment for a period of 30 days.
+As required for the process of the rate reduction State Plan Amendments, DHCFP is updating the Access Monitoring Review Plan (AMRP) includes updating comparative data.
+Federal regulations require the AMRP to be posted online for Public Comment for 30 days.
+The AMRP can be found here: